 In Brief

 Divine silence feels like abandonment — but it isn't.
 When God goes quiet, He is not leaving you.
-He is dismantling the version of the relationship where you sat on the throne and He performed on demand.
-The silence is sovereign.
-It is teaching you to walk by faith instead of by feeling — and the faith that survives the silence is the faith that cannot be shaken.
+He is taking apart a version of the relationship that could never have carried you.
+The silence is sovereign: it is training faith to stand without the crutch of feeling.

 The Weight of Nothing